kurniadikevin/typeguru-client/README.md

 Typing test application for testing WPM and including Gross WPM, WPM, Error, Time, and Accuracy.
 The typing test have two different mode, Time Mode and Word Mode.

-All text assets for typing is from [metaphorpsum API](http://metaphorpsum.com) that generate random text by input of the number of paragraph.
+All text assets for typing is from [WikiHow API by hargrimm](https://rapidapi.com/hargrimm/api/wikihow) that generate random text by input of the number of paragraph.

 ## Color mode
 Current version is have two different color mode, light mode and night mode.